choval/devairflow/README.md

  stop         Stops DevAirflow

- update       Refreshes the docker image
+ update       Updates itself

  format       Formats files: py, json, yaml, js, sql

  shell        Opens a shell to the docker instance

+ rootshell    Opens a shell to the docker instance as root

 ```

 ## License